 As it could be seen from the above table and the highest use and non-use WTP for both water qualities was given by the residents in Metro Manila.
 This could be interpreted as the serious concern of local people about water quality degradation in the city and also their awareness about current situation and need for an improvement.
-The lowest use WTP for the swimmable water quality was recorded in Hanoi.
+The lowest use WTPs for the swimmable and fishable water quality were recorded in Chennai.
+The use WTP of Hanoi are not very much different from Chennai results.
 It’s been clear from our discussions during the workshops in this city that Hanoi people generally are satisfied with the current water quality of their city’s waterbodies and this could be a reason for the low WTP.
-But, it doesn’t their non-use WTP which is higher than in Jakarta.
+But, non-use WTPs in Hanoi are higher than in Jakarta.
 However, the difference between non-use WTP for the swimmable water quality is not that much big between Hanoi and Jakarta.
 As it’s mentioned earlier, nonuse value is tricky by its nature and it’s extremely challenging to explain to respondents not only during the surveys but also during the special pre-survey workshops.
 Therefore, results of non-use WTP should be interpreted with special care and caution.

 The drivers of WTP are income and education for all cities (which have been reported by many researchers in previous studies) in addition to the distance to the nearest waterbodies in Metro Manila.
 The logic behind of this driver was well explained during the workshop: “Why should I pay to improve water quality if I live far and do not pollute particular waterbody?”